godotengine/godot-docs/tutorials/editor/project_manager.rst

    you can enable **Create Folder** option to automatically create a new sub-folder with the project name, following the directory naming convention set in the settings.
 An empty folder will show a green tick on the right.
-3. Select one of the rendering backends (this can also be changed later).
+3. Select one of the renderers (this can also be changed later).
 4. Click the **Create & Edit** button to create the project folder and open it in the editor.

 .. image:: img/editor_ui_intro_project_manager_04.webp